No significant changes to the existing traffic patterns are planned to occur over the next week.

 Various lane closures will continue to occur to accommodate construction of 101 College Street; they are listed in more detail immediately below.

-Through Friday, December 2, 2022, lane closures may occur on the following roads to accommodate construction of 101 College Street:
+Through Friday, August 26, 2022, lanes closures may occur on the following roads to accommodate construction of 101 College Street:

 South Frontage Road (SFR): double-lane closures on SFR between York and College Streets (Night work).

 South Frontage Road (SFR): single-lane closures on SFR between College and Church Streets.